gesaretto/writing_london/paper/voyage_draft.md

 		- atomic shit.

+	- And these ideas:

+		- Democrite as the father of materialism; Pythagoras as the father of a metaphisical and esoterical tradition;

+		- Materialism and spiritualism are at the core of this discourse (but the vagueness of this transition can be associated with the fall from the symbolic registered in Kristeva).

 	- This section will be the true original content of this new version; therefore, we have to make sure that it is fully developed properly.

 - - -